Case Study · Ad Tech

 3. Technical success without commercial readiness would still be a failure.

+The strategic answer: Video Marketing.
 Brands were managing thousands of variations across multiple platforms.
 Signals were fragmented.
 Optimization required heavy manual coordination.
 Yet the company already had performance intelligence across the open web.
+If that intelligence could power automated decisions across YouTube, Meta, X, and other digital platforms, value would be immediate.

 Other good ideas were set aside.
 Focus is uncomfortable.
 But diffusion is fatal.